 Marianne Wanamaker, an associate professor of economics in the Haslam College of Business, was named to the American Workforce Policy Advisory Board in February.

 Wanamaker joined the CEOs of Apple, the United States Chamber of Commerce, Siemens USA, Visa, SAP America, Walmart, Lockheed Martin, and Home Depot as well as other private sector professionals, the governors of Iowa and Indiana, and leaders of educational institutions and nonprofits on the 25-member board.

-The 25-member workforce policy advisory board aims to develop and implement strategies to revamp the American workforce for the well-paid, in-demand jobs of the 21st century.
+Established by executive order as part of the National Council for the American Worker, it aims to develop and implement a strategy to revamp the American workforce for the well-paid, in-demand jobs of the 21st century.

-“The economics profession has produced a wealth of evidence to inform some of the board’s key questions, and I look forward to bringing those perspectives to the board’s process,” Wanamaker says.
+“It is an honor to be called to serve on the Workforce Policy Advisory Board,” Wanamaker says.
+“The economics profession has produced a wealth of evidence to inform some of the board’s key questions, and I look forward to bringing those perspectives to the board’s process.”